urturn/urturn-expression-api/README.md

 # Changelogs

+## 1.3.0
+- FIXED: display() call was not correctly handled
+- REFACTOR: the build system now includes the components in the same project and bower dependencies are checked in the repository.

 ## 1.2.12
-ADDED: UT.Image deal with SVG both in input and output.
+- ADDED: UT.Image deal with SVG both in input and output.
-FIXED: post.navigate('browse') open link in new window/tab but without being
-       stuck by pop-up blockers.
+- FIXED: post.navigate('browse') open link in new window/tab but without being stuck by pop-up blockers.

 ## 1.2.10
-UPDATED: The handling of post.note property changed.
+- UPDATED: The handling of post.note property changed.
-ADDED: post.on('noteUpdated', fn) event
+- ADDED: post.on('noteUpdated', fn) event
 See http://developers.urturn.com/reference/post.html#sect_19 for more informations

 ## 1.2.5